 A Moving Sound has attracted international attention for opening doors to the under explored territory that is Pan-Asian music.
 The group is intensely passionate about how it presents the use of traditional instruments in its contemporary sound.
 Their approach is to be holistic - combining art, spirituality, social awareness, and a universal love of humanity play key roles in the creative process.

 According to Tom Pryor, music supervisor for National Geographic, "A Moving Sound is one of the most original outfits working in the world music arena today, an inspired marriage of Taiwanese traditional sounds and Western pop experimentation that forges an important new musical dialogue."
 The Public Theater called their work "an exciting new development in the progression of Chinese music, joyous, evocative and enchanting.

-The group was formed in 2000, while Mia Hsieh was on a trip to New York City to study dance with Meredith Monk.
-She met Scott Prairie in the last month of her trip, and they began the group.
+The group was formed in 2000, while Mia Hsieh was on a trip to New York City to study with Meredith Monk, Lynn Book.
+She met Scott Prairie, and began the group in Taiwan.
 Prairie was sent to Carnegie Mellon University to study horn, but changed his major to psychology.
 He returned to music via bass guitar while visiting Europe.
-The two married and began an ensemble fusing Taiwanese traditional music with other musical styles found in Taiwan and music from surrounding Asia synthesized through their own unique artistic and spiritual vision.
+The two began an ensemble fusing Taiwanese traditional music with other musical styles found in Taiwan and music from surrounding Asia synthesized through their own unique artistic and spiritual vision.